streamanalyze/streamanalyze.github.io/docs/usermd/getting-started/rpi/firstq.md

 Congratulations!
 You have now deployed your first model to a Raspberry Pi edge device and used it on the built in CPU temperature sensor.

 Where to go from here:
-LIVE-ONLY>
-* Use the [documentation](/docs) to learn more about OSQL and how you can build models and interact with edge devices.
+> [live-only] * Use the [documentation](/docs) to learn more about OSQL and how you can build models and interact with edge devices.

-STATIC-ONLY>
-* Use the [documentation](http://docs.streamanalyze.com/) to learn more about OSQL and how you can build models and interact with edge devices.
+> [static-only] * Use the [documentation](http://docs.streamanalyze.com/) to learn more about OSQL and how you can build models and interact with edge devices.